Mental Health on College Campuses Conference

 Interconnecting Student Data to Create a Unique, Deidentified Dataset

-Christopher Holstege, M.D., senior associate vice president of student health & wellness and professor of emergency medicine, University of Virginia
+Christopher Holstege, M.D., senior associate vice president of student health & wellness, University of Virginia

 1:45 – 3:15 p.m.